tjpullen/BMB_2018/chapter5.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:7706d7aba9
 ## Two sample t test (2)

-Take a look at the boxplot.
+Take a look at the boxplot (resize the panel if necessary).

 Does it look like the drug-treated mice have lost weight compared to the control mice?
 *** =instructions